China–New Zealand relations: 2019 Hong Kong protests

 In early August 2019, the New Zealand government rebuked Chinese diplomats over recent comments and actions in which they sought to suppress freedom of speech and voiced support for violent opposition to Hong Kong protestors in New Zealand.
 Earlier, the Chinese Consulate-General in Auckland had praised the "patriotic actions" of Chinese students who had confronted a group of pro-Hong Kong democracy student activists at the University of Auckland.
 The Hong Kong student activists had set up a Lennon Wall to express solidarity with the 2019–20 Hong Kong protests.
 One of the Chinese students had reportedly assaulted a Hong Kong student during an altercation at the university in late July 2019.

 Ministry of Foreign Affairs and Trade officials cautioned Chinese officials about their interference in New Zealand affairs, and Prime Minister Ardern reiterated New Zealand's commitment to free speech on university campuses.
-ACT Party leader David Seymour also sent a letter to the Consulate-General criticizing it for interfering in New Zealand internal affairs.
+ACT Party leader David Seymour also sent a letter to the Consulate-General criticising it for interfering in New Zealand internal affairs.

 In response, Chinese Foreign Ministry spokesperson Hua Chunying defended the actions of Chinese international students and the Consulate-General in Auckland, blaming "Hong Kong independence" activists for stirring up anti-China sentiments at the University of Auckland.
 While sympathising with the patriotic feelings of Chinese students, Hua reminded Chinese students to abide by New Zealand law and the regulations of their university.
 Hua also defended the actions of the Consulate-General as "fulfilling its duty" and "beyond reproach."
 She also called on certain New Zealanders to stop condoning "anti-China separatist activities" under the guise of free speech.
 Hua also defended the response of the Chinese Consulate-General in Brisbane following similar clashes between pro-Hong Kong and pro-China students at the University of Queensland.